 Assembling and Baking the Quiche

 - Add the parmesan cheese to the bottom of the cooled pie crust.
-Transfer the cooled tomatoes and leeks to the prepared pie crust (don't pack them in).
+Transfer the tomatoes and leeks to the prepared pie crust (don't pack them in).
 Sprinkle the crumbled feta and basil over the top.
 Pour the custard over the vegetables.½ cup crumbled feta cheese, 3 tablespoon grated parmesan cheese, 1 tablespoon chopped fresh basil

 - Carefully transfer the quiche to the oven and bake at 350° F until the filling appears set around the edge, but is still slightly jiggly in the middle, 35-45 minutes.